libsndfile/libsndfile/Win32/README-precompiled-dll.txt

   1) In a CMD window, change to the directory containing this file and run the command:

-	      dumpbin /exports libsndfile-1.dll > libsndfile.def

-  2) Now run the command:

-          lib /machine:i386 /def:libsndfile.def
+          lib /machine:i386 /def:libsndfile-1.def

+You now have two files:

+        libsndfile-1.dll
+        libsndfile-1.lib

-You now have a .LIB and a .DLL file to be used with VisualStudio.
+to be used with VisualStudio.

 If for some reason these instructions don't work for you or you are still not able to use the libsndfile DLL with you project, please do not contact